 Nigerian is a country in the western part of Africa, with over 500 distinct ethnic groups.
 As expected with such diversity, each region has its unique cuisine.

 However, due to interaction amongst the different ethnic groups, dishes once considered regional have attained national status.

-The impact of Westernization as well as early Arabian contact has in no small way also helped to shape the preferences and food choices you would find on the Nigerian table.
+Western and early Arabian contact have influenced the preferences and choices you would find on the Nigerian table.

 Soups and stews are generally a careful and deliberate blend of spices and seeds or thickeners in a broth enriched with fish and assortment of meats and leafy vegetables if desired.

 Below is a list of typical breakfast, lunch and dinner, not an exhaustive list but an overview of what to expect.

 The typical Nigerian breakfast largely depends on what is affordable and available where you live.
 I think these two considerations is the same for people everywhere.
 Breakfast might be very light or as elaborate as dinner.

 The list goes on and on.
 We have listed only healthy and authentic African food choices easily found across the country.

 Lunch and dinner are the same, depending on preference, it could be light snacking or meals like: